SamYusuf101/MERN-AI-image-generator/README.md

 # Project Description

 An AI-image generator web-app integrated with DALLE api.
-It allows users auto generate random images using different prompts.
+It allows users auto generate random images using different prompts and share with the community.
 Cloudinary is used to save pictures.

 # Screenshots
 ![dalle](client/public/dalle1.png)